sambanova/ai-starter-kit/code_copilot/README.md

         const sambastudio_coe_expert_name = "Meta-Llama-3-8B-Instruct";
     ```

-Also you can modify model parameters modifying the `body` params of the Sambaverse model and Sambastudio model in the `SambastudioModel` an `SambaverseModel` definitions of [config.ts file](config.ts).
+Also you can modify model parameters modifying the `body` params of the SambaNova Cloud model and Sambastudio model in the `SambastudioModel` an `SambaNovaCloudModel` definitions of [config.ts file](config.ts).

 ## Add custom commands